Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: Application to an Elliptic Inverse Problem

-Given any kernel that has an $L^2_{\mathcal{U}{(-1,1)}}$-spectral gap we may apply the tensorisation property of $L^2$-spectral gaps (see e.g. \cite{bakry2006functional,guionnet1801lectures}) to conclude that applying this kernel to each component yields a kernel with the same spectral gap for $\mathcal{U}{(-1,1)}^J$.
+Given any kernel that has an $L^2_{\mathcal{U}{(-1,1)}}$-spectral gap we may apply the tensorisation property of $L^2$-spectral gaps \cite{bakry2006functional,guionnet1801lectures} in order to conclude that this application to each component yields a kernel with the same size spectral gap for $\mathcal{U}{(-1,1)}^J$.
 Whereas we construct the one dimensional proposal distributions explicitly below, it is worth pointing out that it is possible to obtain an appropriate one-dimensional proposal using the Metropolis-Hastings kernel for $\mathcal{U}{(-1,1)}$ with a one-dimensional proposal distribution.
-Then the resulting Markov kernel is uniformly ergodic under mild assumptions \cite{roberts2004general} implying an $L^2_{\mathcal{U}{(-1,1)}}$-spectral gap \cite{Roberts1997Hybrid}.
+Thus, the resulting Markov kernel is uniformly ergodic under mild assumptions \cite{roberts2004general} implying an $L^2_{\mathcal{U}{(-1,1)}}$-spectral gap \cite{Roberts1997Hybrid}.
 Note that the resulting proposal on $[-1,1]^J$ can be accepted even if some of the one-dimensional Metropolis-Hastings algorithms have rejected their proposal.

-Alternatively, a Markov kernel with $L^2_{\mathcal{U}(-1,1)}$ -spectral gap can be obtained by considering a random walk with symmetric proposal
+Alternatively, a Markov kernel with $L^2_{\mathcal{U}(-1,1)}$-spectral gap can be obtained by considering a random walk with symmetric proposal

 and repeatedly reflecting $y$ at the boundaries $-1$ and $1$.
-The reflection can be represented according to the following function

-We call the Metropolis-Hastings algorithm based on tensorisations of this proposal Reflection Random Walk Me\-tro\-po\-lis (RRWM) algorithm.
+The reflection can be represented according to the following function We call the Metropolis-Hastings algorithm based on tensorisations of this proposal Reflection Random Walk Me\-tro\-po\-lis (RRWM) algorithm.
 In this way we can write the proposal kernel as

-where $\xi\sim q$.
-Its density with respect to the Lebesgue measure takes the following form
+where $\xi\sim \tilde{q}$.
+Its density with respect to the Lebesgue measure takes the form